-A community consultation will be carried out as soon as the budget is released to inform local communities regarding the other planned project activities to solicit their opinions, and enable them to question proposed mitigation measures.
-The main issues raised by the local community during the consultation should be recorded and the detailed minutes of the consultation meeting should be attached to this ESMP, along with a full list of participants (disaggregated by gender and age).
+Further, community consultation will be carried out as soon as the budget is released before the implementation of the activity to inform local communities regarding the planned project activities to solicit their opinions, and enable them to question proposed mitigation measures.
+The issues raised by the local community during the consultation if any will be recorded and the detailed minutes of the consultation meeting should be attached to this ESMP, along with a full list of participants (disaggregated by gender and age).

 The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoAF, BFL and WWF, Bhutan Program.
-Hard copies of the ESMP should also be available at the PA Management Office and at the PCU Office.
+Hard copies of the ESMP should also be available at the Division Forest Office and at the PCU Office.